Cubs vs. Mets Player Props Betting Odds

 Bellinger Stats

-- Bellinger has picked up a hit in eight straight games.
-During his last 10 outings he is batting .389 with three doubles, a home run, five walks and seven RBI.
+- Bellinger enters this matchup looking to extend his nine-game hit streak.
+During his last 10 outings he is hitting .432 with three doubles, a home run, four walks and nine RBI.

 Bellinger Recent Games